 Interviews are conducted in English only.
 If you are unable to communicate in English, you must obtain the services of a certified court interpreter.
 This is to ensure you will be able to clearly communicate to BC PNP program staff.
-You must submit a use of an interpreter form a minimum of ten days prior to your scheduled interview.
+You must submit a use of an interpreter form with a copy of the interpreter's certification a minimum of ten days prior to your scheduled interview.